 Imagine you are swimming surrounded by schools of dozens of nurse sharks, getting face to face with friendly stingrays, exploring the edge of a mangrove or meeting schools of tropical fish in healthy and shallow coral gardens… Open your eyes….
 You are snorkeling in Belize!
 With an extensive barrier reef located just of (...)

 Although tourist frequentation has strongly contributed to the deterioration of its coral reefs in its busiest islands, Thailand remains a world-class snorkeling destination.
 Its lush tropical coasts, reefs and islands offers a wide choice of snorkeling spots, in both Gulf of Thailand and the Andaman Sea.
 More than 900 species of reef fish are found aroun (...)

 From the kaleidoscopic coral reefs that fringe the Keys region, to the freshwater springs where manatees congregate in winter months, Florida offers you a variety of choices for your next snorkeling vacation.
 Florida is the only continental U.S. state where the tropical climate provides ideal conditions for snorkeling (...)

 Bathed by the Caribbean Sea and the Gulf of California, Mexico introduces snorkelers to an extraordinary diversity of underwater environments.
 The Riviera Maya, in particular, offers an unequalled diversity of snorkeling spots.
 Lose yourself into the clear emerald green waters of a cenote near Tulum, experience the won (...)

 Indonesia is a vast archipelago of 17,000 islands located at the heart of the Coral Triangle.
-The country features some 20% of the world’s coral reefs, and hosts pristine coral gardens, which are home to the richest marine biodiversity on earth.
+The country features some 30% of the world’s coral reefs.
+The archipelago hosts pristine coral gardens, which are home to the richest marine biodiversity on earth.
 You will never get tired exploring its warm, calm and crystal- (...)

 Cuba, the largest island in the Caribbean, is renowned for its spectacular beaches, which are kissed by the Atlantic Ocean on the north and the Caribbean Sea on the south.
 The country offers dozens of snorkeling spots spread out along its expansive coastline, with a wide range of marine environments, comprising mangrov (...)